San Jacinto River, East and West Forks: Protecting Recreational Uses

 All stakeholders are welcome to get involved in developing the strategy to improve water quality.
 Public meetings about the project are open to everyone.

 The Houston-Galveston Area Council (H-GAC) is coordinating public participation in this project.
-The TCEQ and the H-GAC hosted three meetings in July 2013 to kick off this project with stakeholders.
+The TCEQ and the H-GAC hosted three meetings in July 2013 and March 2014 to introduce this project to stakeholders and seek their involvement.

 10:00 a.m.- noon